-If the column is to be stored for more than 2 days after use, wash the column with 2 column volumes (CV) of water and then equilibrate with at least 2 CV 20% ethanol.
+If the column is to be stored for more than 2 days after use, wash the column with 2 CV water and then equilibrate with at least 2 CV 20% ethanol.

 Note: Use a lower flow rate for 20% ethanol.
-See Table 3 or Table 4,
+See Table 3 and Table 4.

-We recommend that you connect the storage/shipping device according to Section How to connect the storage/shipping device for long term storage.
+We recommend that you connect the storage/shipping device according to section How to connect the storage/shipping device for long term storage.